-Ohio's most recent Stay Safe Order requires businesses to require their employees to wear masks, unless they are prohibited by law or regulation in the particular industry, they are in violation of documented industry standards or safety policies, they are not advisable for health reasons, or there is a practical reason for a mask not to be worn.
+Ohio Department of Health's Business/Employers - COVID-19 Checklist restates that employers have been ordered to require their employees to wear masks, unless they are prohibited by law or regulation in the particular industry, they are in violation of documented industry standards or safety policies, they are not advisable for health reasons, or there is a practical reason for a mask not to be worn.
 Masks are not required when the employee works alone in an assigned work area.